-It's important to compact the fired surface very well and a curved burnisher is very good tool for this purpose.
-After compacting or burnishing the surface, you can polish and buff or tumble.
-24K gold is very soft and easily abraded, so do not use aggressive abrasives or files.
+It's important to compact the fired surface very well and a curved burnisher is very good tool for the job.
+After compacting or "burnishing" the surface, you can polish and buff or tumble.
+24K gold is very soft and easily abraded.
+Do not use aggressive abrasives or files.
 Use only polishing grits.